Green River (album): Background

-Composition
+Songwriting

 CCR's third studio album includes two of their biggest hits, "Bad Moon Rising" and "Green River", both of which peaked on the U.S. chart at No. 2, as well as the highly regarded "Lodi" (No. 52) and "Commotion" (No. 30).
 "Bad Moon Rising" is notable for its jaunty, happy music juxtaposed with its dark, ominous lyrics.
 It was inspired by a scene in the 1941 film The Devil and Daniel Webster involving a hurricane, with John Fogerty stating that the words told of "the apocalypse that was going to be visited upon us.
 It wasn't until the band was learning the song that I realized the dichotomy.
 Here you got this song with all these hurricanes and blowing and raging ruin and all that, but...It's a happy-sounding tune, right?
 Regarding the title track, Fogerty recalled in 1993:Green River is really about this place where I used to go as a kid on Putah Creek, near Winters, California.
 I went there with my family every year until I was ten.
 Lot of happy memories there.
 I learned how to swim there.
 There was a rope hanging from the tree.
 Certainly dragonflies, bullfrogs.
 There was a little cabin we would stay in owned by a descendant of Buffalo Bill Cody.
 That's the reference in the song to Cody Jr. The actual specific reference, "Green River," I got from a soda pop-syrup label.
 You used to be able to go into a soda fountain, and they had these bottles of flavored syrup.
 My flavor was called Green River.
 It was green, lime flavored, and they would empty some out over some ice and pour some of that soda water on it, and you had yourself a Green River.In 2012, Fogerty stated: